Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.

 The COVID-19 virus spreads primarily through droplets of saliva or discharge from the nose when an infected person coughs or sneezes, so it’s important that you also practice respiratory etiquette (for example, by coughing into a flexed elbow).

-At this time, there are no specific vaccines or treatments for COVID-19.
-However, there are many ongoing clinical trials evaluating potential treatments.
 More information on the local impact of COVID-19 can be found below.